Best Hong Leong Finance Fixed Deposit Promotions & Interest Rates in Singapore – MoneySmart Review 2019

 When deciding if you should park your money in a fixed deposit, you should also check out high interest savings accounts as the most generous can sometimes offer even higher interest rates.

-But many of these savings accounts have a bonus interest cap, where if your deposit exceeds a limit of anywhere between $50,000 and $100,000 you won’t earn anymore bonus interest.
-So if you have $100,000 or $200,000 casually lying around then, Hong Leong Fixed Deposits may actually be a good choice.
+Do note, however, that many of these savings accounts have a bonus interest cap, where if your deposit exceeds a limit of anywhere between $50,000 and $100,000 you won’t earn anymore bonus interest.
+So if you have $100,000 or more casually lying around then, Hong Leong Fixed Deposits may actually be a better choice.

 Want to find out more about the best high interest savings accounts in Singapore?
 Read Your Savings Account Sucks, Here Are Some That Don’t – 2019 Edition on MoneySmart.